Endomorphism algebras of geometrically split abelian surfaces over $\mathbb{Q}$: Introduction

 \subsection{Acknowledgements}

 Fit\'e is thankful to the organizers of the workshop ``Arithmetic Aspects of Explicit Moduli Problems" held at BIRS (Banff) in May 2017, where he explained Theorem~\ref{theorem: FG18} and raised the question on the existence of an abelian surface over $\Q$ with $\End(A_\Qbar)\simeq \M_2(M)$ for an $M$ with class group $\cyc 2 \times \cyc 2$.
 We thank Andrew Sutherland and John Voight for providing a positive answer to this question by pointing out the existence of an abelian surface (actually the Jacobian of a genus $2$ curve) with the desired property for the field $M=\Q(\sqrt{-132})$.
 We also thank Noam Elkies for providing three additional genus $2$ curves over $\Q$, these covering the fields $M=\Q(\sqrt{-408})$, $\Q(\sqrt{-435})$, and $\Q(\sqrt{-708})$.
 These four examples motivated the present paper.
+We are grateful to Marco Streng for alerting us of the existence of \cite{BS17} and \cite{KS23}.

 Fit\'e was funded by the Excellence Program Mar\'ia de Maeztu MDM-2014-0445.
 Fit\'e was partially supported by MTM2015-63829-P. Guitart was funded by projects MTM2015-66716-P and MTM2015-63829-P. This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 682152).